 Risk Factors For Breast Cancer

-While an exact cause for breast cancer is still unknown, scientific research has revealed a number of controllable and uncontrollable factors that impact our risk of developing the disease.
+While an exact cause for breast cancer is still unknown, research has revealed a number of factors that impact our risk.

 Although we are unable to modify the risks associated with the uncontrollable factors, it is important to understand how they may impact an individual’s risk for breast cancer.